tramitit/guides/en/croatia/obtaining_health_insurance.md

 categories:
 - Croatia
 date: '2024-06-08'
-description: Protect yourself from unexpected health costs in Croatia with mandatory health insurance.
-Learn about requirements, providers, and key tips for active coverage.
+description: Health insurance in Croatia is essential for all residents, students, and expats.
+Learn about the process, required documents, and providers to get insured.
 draft: false
-meta_title: 'Health Insurance in Croatia: Guide for Residents and Expats'
+meta_title: Get Mandatory Health Insurance in Croatia for Residents & Expats
-title: 'Health Insurance in Croatia: Guide for Residents and Expats'
+title: Get Mandatory Health Insurance in Croatia for Residents & Expats
 translationKey: croatia-obtaining_health_insurance
 ---

 ## Description
 ### What is it?